Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 The following is a description of `aad` properties that can be used within each credential section.
 The `aad` property contains members for Azure Active Directory credentials.
-Note that some options are mutually exclusive of each other depending upon authentication type: `auth_key`, `rsa_private_key_pem` + `x509_cert_sha1_thumbprint` and `username` or `username` + `password` cannot be defined at the same time.
+Note that some options are mutually exclusive of each other depending upon authentication type.
+The available authentication types for Batch Shipyard with the required parameters for each are:
+* Service principal authentication key: `application_id` and `auth_key`
+* Certificate-based asymmetric key auth: `application_id`,
+`rsa_private_key_pem` and `x509_cert_sha1_thumbprint`
+* Username directory authentication: `username` and `password` if multi-factor authentication is not required, or just `username` if multi-factor authentication is required.

 In a nutshell, you are only required the authentication parameters necessary to authenticate your service principal or AAD user account.
-You cannot specify them all at once.
-Note that most of the following properties can be specified as a CLI option or environment variable instead.
+This will not require all of the following properties to be specified.
+Note that most of the following properties can be specified as a CLI option or as an environment variable instead.
 For example, if you do not want to store the `auth_key` in the file, it can be specified at runtime.
-* (optional) `directory_id` AAD directory (tenant) id
+* (required) `directory_id` AAD directory (tenant) id
 * (optional) `application_id` AAD application (client) id
 * (optional) `auth_key` Service Principal authentication key
 * (optional) `rsa_private_key_pem` path to RSA private key PEM file if using